 - Denied: Not admitted to the program because application was not competitive.

 - Non-review: Not reviewed due to an incomplete application file.

 - Provisional Admissions: In rare instances, the SPH may admit a student on a provisional basis where one of the credentials is below the average of the applicant pool, providing that all other admission criteria are met or exceeded.
 This admittance requires the approval of the Master's Admissions Committee.
 Upon successful completion of the provisional requirements, the student may be granted full admission into the School.
 A student admitted previously must earn a minimum 3.0 GPA during the first semester of study.
 An additional semester of study may be permitted under the provisional status, should these requirements not be met in one semester.
 This would require approval by the Dean of the School of Public Health.

 To be considered for admission, applicants must meet the following requirements:

-- Hold a minimum of a bachelor's degree or its equivalent from an accredited university of college.
+- Hold a minimum of a bachelor's degree or its equivalent from a recognized institution,

 - Submit official scores from one of the following graduate admissions examinations: Graduate Record Examination (GRE), Graduate Management Aptitude Test (GMAT), Medical College Admissions Test (MCAT), Law School Admissions Test (LSAT) or Pharmacy School Admissions Test (PCAT).
 The examination requirement is waived for applicants possessing a professional doctoral degree with a license to practice in the United States.